Chikmagalur district: Economy

 Agriculture is the economical back bone of the Chikmagalur district with coffee cultivation forming the major part of it.
 Agricultural production in the district is spread over three seasons — namely Kharif, Rabi and Summer.
 Important crops grown are cereals, i.e. rice, ragi, jowar, maize and minor millets, pulses like red gram, horse gram, green gram, avrekai (Hyacinth Beans), black gram and Bengal gram.
 Oil seeds like groundnut, sesamum, sunflower, castor and commercial crops like sugarcane, cotton, and tobacco are also grown here.

-Chikmagalur is the second largest coffee producing district in India, after Kodagu.
+Chikmagalur is the second largest coffee producing district, after Kodagu, and also the largest producer of Arabica Coffee in India.
 The Coffee Board located in Chikmagalur town is the government authority that oversees the production and marketing of coffee cultivated in the district.
 Coffee is cultivated in Chikmagalur district in an area of around 85,465 hectares with Arabica being the dominant variety grown in upper hills and Robusta being the major variety in the low level hills.
 There are around 15,000 coffee growers in this district with 96% of them being small growers with holdings of less than or equal to 4 hectares.
 The average production is 55,000 MT: 35,000 MT of Arabica and 20,000 MT of Robusta.
 The average productivity per hectare is 810 kg for Arabica and 1110 kg of Robusta, which are higher than the national average.